sylodev/documentation/docs/plugins/tickets.md

 Prefixes let you organise tickets.
 Setting a ticket prefix will append that prefix to the channel name so you can easily see which tickets are in which state at a glance.

-`/ticket prefix:assigned` will set the ticket prefix to `assigned` and will update the tickets channel to `assigned-sylver-1058`.
+`/ticket prefix:assigned` will set the ticket prefix to `assigned` and will update the tickets channel to `assigned-sylver`.

 ## Archiving